 If you'd like to hear more about the walks, you can listen to Ann and presenter Caz Graham taking a shorewalk together for BBC Radio4's Open Country.

-This year all walks will start from Allonby, for Dubmill Point – initial meeting place the car-park opposite Twentyman’s shop – to enjoy the new Allonby Bay Marine Conservation Zone.
-(Also, the submerged forest at Beckfoot has been covered and/or broken up, so the main reason for visiting that area has vanished.)
+All walks will start from Allonby, for Dubmill Point – initial meeting place the car-park opposite Twentyman’s shop – to enjoy the Allonby Bay Marine Conservation Zone.

 The terrain on the lower shore is slightly rocky, often slippery and always wet, so wellies are essential!
 Bring walking-poles if you feel happier using them.

 Please note that – in very rare circumstances - weather and other factors might force cancellation, so please give me your phone number when you book.

 April: Wednesday 18th.
 Meet at 0800h (LW ~ 0830h).
 To reserve a place call 016973 21967 or use the contact form